syncfusion-content/blazor-docs/blazor/treeview/check-box.md

 By default, the checkbox state of parent and child nodes are dependent on each other.
 For independent checked state, achieve it using the [AutoCheck](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_AutoCheck) property.

-We can also check a specific node by setting the **IsChecked** field to true for the corresponding node in the data source, which specifies the field for the checked state of the TreeView node.
+You can check a specific node by setting the **IsChecked** field to true for the corresponding node in the data source, which specifies the field for the checked state of the TreeView node.

 ```cshtml
 @using Syncfusion.Blazor.Navigations